Currently, there are 7 functions associated with the sample

 existing = e.sr, # existing samples with strata values

-include = TRUE, # include existing plots in nSamp total
+include = TRUE, # include existing sample in nSamp total

 buff_outer = 200, # outer buffer - no samples further than this distance from road